We all know the purpose of using cat litter when you own a cat, but you might be surprised at the multitude of uses for cat litter around the home?

-11. Get Traction In The Snow
+11. Uses For Cat Litter – Get Traction In The Snow

-Kitty litter is very useful if your vehicle is stuck in snow and you can get no traction with the tires.
-The tires just spin and you are going nowhere.
+Kitty litter is very useful if your vehicle is stuck in the snow and you can get no traction with the tires.
+The tires just spin, and you are going nowhere.

 Now you knew there was a reason you had a cat, didn’t you?
+Thank you kitty!

-12. Sweeping Up
+12. Uses For Cat Litter – Sweeping Up

 Cat litter will absorb some of the excess moisture in the air.

-15. Pet Bedding Deodorizer
+15. Cat Litter Uses – Pet Bedding Deodorizer

 This will help eliminate the smells 100% better than using plain cat litter alone.

 Related: As useful as cat litter can be around the home, it does also tend to get everywhere.
 Read how to keep cat litter under control.

-16. BBQ – Cut The Grease
+16. BBQ – Cut The Grease With Litter

 The easiest way to keep your BBQ drip tray clean, is by first lining it with aluminum foil and then filling it with some cat litter.
 When the litter is soiled from fat and grease drips, dispose of the foil and the cat litter.

-17. Ideal Packing Material
+17. Cat Litter Is Ideal Packing Material

 Cat litter is lightweight and inexpensive, making it the perfect packing material for all types of things.
 Protect delicate items when shipping by putting them in a box lined with kitty litter.

 Kitty Litter is highly useful for keeping the bottom of your bird’s cage clean and fresh smelling.

 19. A Remarkable Shoe Deodorizer

 Many small craft projects require a soft filler for stuffing or filling.
 Cat litter to the rescue.
 Cat litter is suitable to use as a filler for a small craft project.

-21. Phone Rescue
+21. Phone Rescue – Cat Litter

-A popular way to “dry out” a phone is to place it in rice overnight to absorb the moisture.
+A popular way to “dry out” a wet phone is to place it in rice overnight to absorb the moisture.

-Cat litter is another alternative.
+Using cat litter is another alternative.

 Because cat litter is such a good absorbent material for damp and musty places and is also good at cleaning up odors, it is a very useful item around the home and garden.